Crypto Snack Price Hits $0.0033 on Exchanges (SNACK)

-Crypto Snack (SNACK) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on March 25th.
-One Crypto Snack token can currently be purchased for $0.0033 or 0.00000012 BTC on cryptocurrency exchanges.
+Crypto Snack (SNACK) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on March 28th.
+Over the last week, Crypto Snack has traded flat against the dollar.
 Crypto Snack has a market cap of $75.40 million and $10.22 worth of Crypto Snack was traded on exchanges in the last day.
-During the last week, Crypto Snack has traded flat against the U.S. dollar.
+One Crypto Snack token can currently be bought for about $0.0033 or 0.00000012 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.